Why This Matters

 Supply curves shift when something other than the good's own price changes producers' willingness to sell at every price level.
 The key mechanism: supply shifters alter the cost or feasibility of production.

-• This connects to marginal cost: when MCMC rises at every output level, the supply curve (which is the MC curve above AVC) shifts left
+- This connects directly to marginal cost: when MC rises at every output level, the supply curve (which is the MC curve above AVC for a competitive firm) shifts left.

 Technology and Productivity

-• Productivity gains mean more output per unit of input—effectively reducing MCMC at every quantity
+- Productivity gains mean more output per unit of input, effectively reducing MC at every quantity.

-• Key insight: Technology is almost always a rightward shift; technological regression is rare outside of disaster scenarios
+- Technology almost always produces a rightward shift.
+Technological regression is rare outside of disaster scenarios or loss of infrastructure.

-Compare: Input price changes vs. technology changes—both affect production costs, but input prices can go either direction while technology improvements are typically one-way (rightward).
+Compare: Input price changes vs. technology changes both affect production costs, but input prices can move in either direction while technology improvements are typically one-way (rightward).
 When analyzing supply shifts, identify which cost factor is changing.

 Number of Sellers

-• More producers entering a market shifts supply right—total market supply is the horizontal sum of individual firm supplies
+- More producers entering a market shifts supply right.
+Total market supply is the horizontal sum of individual firm supply curves.

-• Fewer producers (due to exit, bankruptcy, or barriers) shifts supply left
+- Fewer producers (due to exit, bankruptcy, or barriers to entry) shifts supply left.

-• Long-run entry and exit is the mechanism that drives economic profit to zero in competitive markets
+- Long-run entry and exit is the mechanism that drives economic profit toward zero in perfectly competitive markets.

 Producer Expectations

-• If producers expect lower future prices, they may increase current supply (shift right) to sell before prices fall
+- If producers expect lower future prices, they may increase current supply (shift right) to sell before prices drop.

-• This is especially relevant for storable commodities like oil, grain, or metals
+- This is especially relevant for storable commodities like oil, grain, or metals, where holding inventory is feasible.

 Government Policies

-• Subsidies shift supply right by lowering the effective cost—producers receive payment that offsets their costs
+- Subsidies shift supply right by lowering the effective cost.
+Producers receive a payment that offsets part of their costs.

 The Critical Distinction: Shifts vs. Movements

-Understanding this difference is perhaps the most frequently tested concept in supply and demand analysis.
+This is probably the most frequently tested concept in supply and demand analysis.
 A shift changes the entire curve; a movement is along a fixed curve in response to a price change.

 Price Changes Cause Movements, Not Shifts

-• Vocabulary matters: "Demand increased" means the curve shifted right; "quantity demanded increased" means movement along the curve
+- Vocabulary matters on the exam: "Demand increased" means the curve shifted right.
+"Quantity demanded increased" means movement along the curve.
+Using the wrong phrasing can cost you points on FRQs.

 Causation Flows from Shifts to New Equilibrium

-• The new price then causes movement along the other curve that didn't shift
+- That price change causes movement along the other curve (the one that didn't shift).

 Simultaneous Shifts Create Ambiguity

-• When both curves shift, either equilibrium price or quantity becomes ambiguous (depends on relative magnitude of shifts)
+When both curves shift, either equilibrium price or quantity becomes ambiguous (it depends on the relative magnitude of the shifts).

-• Both shift right: Quantity definitely increases, but price effect is ambiguous
+- Both shift right: Quantity definitely increases, but the price effect is ambiguous.

-Compare: Shift in demand vs. change in quantity demanded—these sound similar but are completely different concepts.
-A shift means the whole curve moves (caused by non-price factors); a change in quantity demanded is movement along a fixed curve (caused by price change).
+Compare: Shift in demand vs. change in quantity demanded sound similar but are completely different concepts.
+A shift means the whole curve moves (caused by non-price factors); a change in quantity demanded is movement along a fixed curve (caused by a price change).
 The AP exam will test this distinction.

 Seasonal and External Factors